Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/networks.md

 To get to the *Networks page* select the **Networks**  from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/networks/1.png?classes=border,shadow)

-On this page you can find the default *public* Network, all your own Networks created, and the Networks created during Cluster creation, with their *Headers*, *Create button*, *Search* *bar* and *Actions icon* which opens a list of available management actions for the selected Network:
+On this page you can find the default *public* Network, all your own Networks created in the current Project, and the Networks created during Cluster creation, with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Network:
 ![](../../../assets/images/networks/2.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions but isn't active for default public Network: